 All the secondary efficacy endpoints will be analyzed in subjects with baseline blood eosinophil counts $\geq$ 300/μL.
-In addition, the two key secondary efficacy endpoints will be analyzed in subjects with baseline blood eosinophil counts <150/μL, <300/μL, 150-299/μL, 300-449/μL, and $\geq$ 450/μL separately for descriptive purpose only.
+In addition, the two key secondary endpoints will also be summarized in subjects with baseline blood eosinophil counts <300/μL, <150/μL, 150-299/μL, 300-449/μL, and $\geq$ 450/μL separately for descriptive purpose only.

-Change from baseline in pre-dose/pre-bronchodilator FEV1 at Week 56 will be compared between each of the two benralizumab dose groups and placebo using a repeated measures analysis on subjects with a baseline pre-dose/pre-bronchodilator FEV1 and at least one postrandomisation pre-dose/pre-bronchodilator FEV1 in the full analysis set.
+Change from baseline in pre-dose/pre-bronchodilator FEV1 at Week 56 will be compared between each of the three benralizumab dose groups and placebo using a repeated measures analysis on subjects with a baseline pre-dose/pre-bronchodilator FEV1 and at least one post-randomisation pre-dose/pre-bronchodilator FEV1 in the full analysis set.
 The dependent variable will be the change from baseline in pre-bronchodilator FEV1 at post-baseline protocol-specified visits (up to the EOT visit).
-Treatment group will be fitted as the explanatory variable, and country, background therapy (ICS/LABA, LABA/LAMA, or ICS/LABA/LAMA), visit, the interaction between visit and treatment and baseline prebronchodilator FEV1 will be fitted as covariates.
+Treatment group will be fitted as the explanatory variable, and country, background therapy (ICS/LABA, LABA/LAMA, or ICS/LABA/LAMA), visit, the interaction between visit and treatment and baseline pre-bronchodilator FEV1 will be fitted as covariates.
 Visit will be fitted as a categorical variable, and the variance-covariance matrix will be assumed to be unstructured.
 If the procedure does not converge then a compound symmetric variance-covariance matrix will be used instead.
 The model is: